 RESEARCH DIRECTIONS

-Currently, the fmc2 laboratory focuses on five research areas (see below).
+Currently, the fmc2 laboratory focuses on six research areas, such as: